-From the early 1970s to the early 2000s, the United States experienced an epochal wave of low-skilled immigration, which was the combined result of relatively high U.S. incomes, relatively stable U.S. GDP growth, relatively slow U.S. labor-supply growth, and moderately permissive immigration enforcement.
-Since the mid 2000s, each of these drivers has attenuated.
-The U.S. macroeconomy is no longer so stable relative to migrant-sending countries, U.S. labor-supply growth is now similar to that in much of the Western Hemisphere, and the U.S. borders, having been heavily fortified, are much harder to cross without a visa.
+From the early 1970s to the early 2000s, the United States experienced an epochal wave of lowskilled immigration, which was the combined result of relatively high U.S. incomes, relatively stable U.S. GDP growth, relatively slow U.S. labor supply growth, and moderately permissive immigration enforcement.
+Since the mid-2000s, each of these drivers has attenuated.
+The U.S. macroeconomy is no longer so stable relative to migrant-sending countries; U.S. labor supply growth is now similar to that in much of the Western Hemisphere; and the U.S. borders, having been heavily fortified, are much harder to cross without a visa.

-The future of low-skilled immigration thus appears to be less about streaming inflows of young workers from lower-income nations and more about the needs of an ageing population of lower-income adults that is settled in the United States.
-Those within this group who are undocumented-somewhere between half and three-fifths-do not qualify for most federally funded welfare benefits, including Medicare and Medicaid.
-In recent decades, the primary fiscal impacts of low-skilled immigration were the cost of K-12 education for the children of immigrants, and, to a lesser extent, publicly funded health care for the subpopulation of this group that was born in the United States (Blau and Mackie, 2016).
-Treas and Gubernskaya (2015) document that 51 percent of the foreign-born population is covered by some form of public insurance, as compared to 35 percent of the native born, suggesting that the costs of caring for the foreign born are likely to fall disproportionately on publicly funded programs.
-Given our estimates of an increase of 13 million (134 percent) in the population of over-40 foreign-born immigrants by 2040, there may be considerable growth in the demand for safety-net programs as a result of past and future immigration.
+The future of low-skilled immigration thus appears to be less about streaming inflows of young workers from lower-income nations and more about the needs of an aging population of lower-income adults that is settled in the United States.
+Those within this group who are undocumented-somewhere between one-half and three-fifths-do not qualify for most federally funded welfare benefits, including Medicare and Medicaid.
+In recent decades, the primary fiscal effects of low-skilled immigration were the cost of primary and secondary education for the children of immigrants, and, to a lesser extent, for publicly funded health care for the subpopulation of this group that was born in the United States (Blau and Mackie 2016).
+Judith Treas and Zoya Gubernskaya (2015) document that 51 percent of the foreign-born population is covered by some form of public insurance, as compared with 35 percent of the native born, suggesting that the costs of caring for the foreign born are likely to fall disproportionately on publicly funded programs.
+Given our estimates of an increase of 13 million (134 percent) in the population of foreign-born immigrants over the age of 40 by the year 2040, there may be considerable growth in the demand for safety net programs as a result of past and future immigration.
 Under existing financing rules, U.S. states and localities would be the entities primarily responsible for shouldering these costs.